How to Analyze Multifamily Investment Opportunities in 2024

 Expenses

 Next, review the property’s historical and current operating expenses to understand major costs like utilities, maintenance, insurance, and taxes.
 Compare to industry expense benchmarks to evaluate if costs seem reasonable or if there are opportunities to reduce expenses.
+Keep in mind that expenses like insurance utilities and taxes tend to increase - sometimes dramatically.

 Budgeting at the corporate level and allocating costs based on unit count or square footage helps forecast operating expenses.
 Factor in annual expense escalations for items like utilities and insurance over the holding period.
 This way, you’ll have a unit breakdown of each type of expense and what you can optimize to reduce them.